 ‘Untitled (Lost in Thought)’ is a monotype, meaning that although it was created using printmaking techniques, it remained a single image.
 Blackman adored printmaking for its collaborativeness and fidelity to process.
 This work thus, embodies one of his favourite mediums while remaining as unique as a painting.

 Blackman stands among Australia’s most beloved and collectable artists.
 With a career as distinct as it is diverse, his work is acclaimed for its deep understanding of the human condition.
-This work is box framed with museum board.
+This work is box framed with museum board and art glass.
 For collectors of Blackman and modern art, this early monotype is a thrilling find.

 Charles BLACKMAN (1928 - 2018)